CSU CLEVELAND-MARSHALL DEAN’S LEADERSHIP FELLOWS PROGRAM

 Core leadership skills transcend occupational lines, and these skills can be learned through study and practice.
 The legal profession supplies a large portion of people who take up leadership positions in government, business, nonprofits, and law firms, but law students and lawyers typically receive little training in leadership characteristics and skills.

-By participating program, each Fellow has the unique opportunity to build on their skills and talents to become an effective leader, counselor, and manager in a volatile, uncertain, complex, and ambiguous world.
+By participating in the program, each Fellow has the unique opportunity to build on their skills and talents to become an effective leader, counselor, and manager in a volatile, uncertain, complex, and ambiguous world.
 The program has a particular emphasis on using law as a vehicle for social, organizational, and business change.

 COMPONENTS OF THE DEAN’S LEADERSHIP FELLOWS PROGRAM